dmbeaglehole/Instance-Adaptive-LSH-Forests/README.md

 The user will also have to adjust the "dir_path" variable in tree_comp.cpp, tree_main.cpp.

+# Usage

+Set ANN parameters r and c in the tree_main.cpp file.
+The parameter ρ is simply by 1/c.

 # Some "Learned" distributions on MNIST!

 ![alt text](https://github.com/dmbeaglehole/Instance-Adaptive-LSH-Forests/blob/main/pi_c4.png)